Pjetër Bogdani: Last years and death

-In October of 1689 a Habsburg general named Johann Norbert Piccolomini had penetrated deep inside the Ottoman territory with his army, reaching Prishtina.
+In October of 1689 a Habsburg general named Johann Norbert Piccolomini had penetrated deep inside the Ottoman territory with his army, reaching Pristina.
 It would become the chief town of his short lived campaign.
 It is during this initiative that many local figures joined the Habsburgs to form an overall revolt against the Ottoman Empire.
 Reports from the time consider Bogdani as a key local figure of this movement.
 In some media he is even mentioned as the ‘Archbishop of Albania’, a position that did not exist at the time.
 The campaign was, however, short lived.
 In the early days of November 1689 when Piccolomini died after a plague infection, Bogdani stood by him in Prizren.
 As a bishop he even administered the religious sacraments.
 There he would get infected himself.
-A few weeks later, in early December, he was transferred to Prishtina, where some German doctors had improvised a hospital.
+A few weeks later, in early December, he was transferred to Pristina, where some German doctors had improvised a hospital.
 Succumbing to the disease, he died in the early morning of the 6th of December.
 By him stood several Habsburg generals, and an unnamed Albanian prelate.
 In a testament written just a few days before he seems to have been prepared for his faith:

 This is my last will, for this testament, so that it can be implemented as best as possible after my death.
 And the auditor and other officials who stand in the quarters here in the said city [Pristina], were ordered to be summoned; I myself have asked them to sign and seal this will after me with their hand and seal.
 This was done in the city of Pristina and on the above day.
 Pjeter Bogdani Archbishop of Skopje, hand himself.

-He was buried in the main mosque of Prishtina, then turned church, on the right side of the altar.
+He was buried in the main mosque of Pristina, then turned church, on the right side of the altar.
 As was witnessed by his nephew, only a few weeks later, when the city would fall again in the hands of the Ottomans, his body was removed by the tartar soldiers and fed to the dogs in the main market of the city.

 Legacy

-The National Library of Kosovo in Prishtina is named after Pjetër Bogdani.
+The National Library of Kosovo in Pristina is named after Pjetër Bogdani.
 He is depicted on the obverse of the Albanian 1000 lekë banknote issued since 1996.